Contact Nashville Whistleblower Attorney Timothy L. Milles Today if You Are Thinking of Blowing the Whistle

 First, you have a moral obligation to report wrongdoing.
 One reason you might take legal action is to show that you have a moral obligation to report wrongdoing.
 Moreover, if you see something illegal taking place at work but you do not report it, you could be held personally responsible for your silence.
 Second, the circumstances are unique to each situation.
 While many people have heard about whistleblower lawsuits, not everyone understands exactly what they entail.

 The circumstances surrounding each case are unique, meaning that each case has its own set of requirements and restrictions.
 Third, you have a legal obligation to report wrongdoing.
 Another reason you might take legal action is to show that you have a legal obligation to report wrongdoing.
 The distinction between the two is subtle but important.
 If you witness wrongdoing but do not report it, you could face legal consequences.
-For more information on your oligations to report wrongdoing, contact a Nashville Whistleblower attorney today.
+For more information on your obligations to report wrongdoing, contact a Nashville Whistleblower attorney today.

-CONSULT A NASHVILLE WHISTLEBLOWER ATTORNEY ABOUT THE EVIDENCE NEEDED TO BE A WHISTLEBLOWER?
+THE EVIDENCE NEEDED TO BE A WHISTLEBLOWER

-Yes, you will need strong supporting evidence to file a qui tam lawsuit.
+You will need strong supporting evidence to file a qui tam lawsuit.
 The evidence you collect must clearly display the entity committing the fraud, the amount stolen, and any other relevant information pertaining to the crime at hand.
 Many whistleblowers have collected financial statements, emails, and memorandums, but others have taken an extra step and used a personal recording device to collect evidence.
 While this is not necessary in all cases, it is important to collect as much evidence as you can to ensure that your case can help expose the corruption.
 For more information on the type of information you need and how to obtain it, and your whistleblower protections in obtaining it, contact Nashville Whistleblower attorney Timothy L. Miles.

 WHISTLEBLOWING IS A WAY TO PROTECT THE PUBLIC

 You may not think of your profession as having anything to do with protecting the public, but many professions have a responsibility to do so.
 For example, doctors and other medical professionals have to report on doctors who are not keeping patients safe and following the standards of care.
-The same with lawyers.
-Professionals who design and build infrastructure, as well as those who construct, maintain, and fly airplanes have to report on practices that violate federal or local laws, are not safe, or waste resources.

 Personnel in other fields may have a responsibility to report on violations of ethical standards.
 For example, psychologists and other mental health professionals have a duty to report if a colleague appears to be a danger to clients or is otherwise unfit to practice.
 Similarly, lawyers have to report if a colleague commits misconduct, such as committing an ethical violation or withholding information that they are ethically required to share with their client.